 - Intersectoral issues: First workshop to kick off intersectoral and transboundary dialogue and enable direct consultation.
 The workshop results in the development of lists of basin specific interlinkages and pressing intersectoral issues.

 - Nexus dialogue: Unabling stakeholders to share their sectoral perspectives, agree on prioritising the identified interlinkages, and discuss how they are expected to change in the future.
 Potential solutions to priority issues start to emerge.

 - Solutions and benefits: Further analysis of the jointly identified issues and solutions, quantifying them wherever possible, to reveal possible solutions to increase synergies in the management of water and other resources through a number of technical solutions and policy intervention.
 Second workshop to discuss solutions and translate them into feasible actions.

 Figure 2.
-Schematic diagram of the six-steps with inputs and outputs (UNECE, 2018)
+Schematic diagram of the six-steps with inputs and outputs (Adapted from UNECE, 2018)

 The process provides for a progression from the overall socioeconomic context of a basin and its surrounding region to a zooming in on the specific intersectoral issues at play.
 Throughout the assessment, different participatory methods should be mobilised to gather information and facilitate dialogue among stakeholders, as well as frameworks and tools to analyse and quantify interlinkages, as appropriate and applicable.